 How to Prepare Wood Pellets for Growing Mushrooms

-The process shown in the video uses a standard 40lb bag of wood pellets, so is an easy process to replicate.
+The process shown in the video uses a standard 40lb bag of wood pellets, so its an easy process to replicate.
 The creator of the video has made themselves a very handy barrel tumble mixer.
 First, the full 40lb bag of wood pellets is emptied into the drum, followed by roughly 5 gallons of water.
-The operator then lightly mixes the wood pellets and water, leaves for around 20 minutes and repeats the process.
+The operator then lightly mixes the wood pellets and water, leaves the mixture for around 20 minutes and repeats the process.

 Adding in the Mushroom Spawn

-The wood pellets will have absorbed the water, hence why wood pellets make such a good horse bedding product.
+The wood pellets will have absorbed the water.
+Hence why wood pellets make such a good horse bedding product.
 At this point, you are ready to add in the mushroom spawn.
 The operator then rotates the drum mixer around 20 times.
 The mixture is then unloaded onto a DIY bag filling area.

-Loading into Plastic Bags
+Loading the Mix into Plastic Bags

 The mushroom growing medium is then loaded (quite tightly) into some tall/thin plastic bags.
 Clearly, the advantage is that there is a larger surface area for the mushrooms to appear from.
 Once the bags are tightly packed and tied off, holes are then made 5-6 inches apart.
 This is done in three rows across the surface of the bags.
 The bags are then placed in a cool environment (60-70F) for 2-3 weeks for the mushrooms to form.